influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/migration.md

 If you removed any existing data nodes from your InfluxDB Enterprise cluster, add them back to the cluster.

-From a **meta** node in the InfluxDB Enterprise Cluster, run the following for **each data node**:
+From a **meta** node in the InfluxDB Enterprise cluster, run the following for **each data node**:

 ```bash